Filter-Bubble/Mobile-Network-Tracking-Review/GoogleTakeOut_instructions.md

    * To do 2: Check whether iOS devices are synced by default.
 6. Turn off automatic deletion of browser history after X weeks/days.

-## Intermediate quality check at some point between wave 1 and wave 2:
+## Intermediate tasks to facilitate checking the quality of the takeout:

 Before proceeding with the actual take out do the following: